From Wayfarer Magazine, Issue 42»

 to surrender the night.

-From 2002 to 2022, Connor Wolfe (they/them) is the Founder of Wayfarer Magazine.
-Wolfe’s innovative approach to independent publishing led to two terms on the Board of Directors for the Independent Book Publisher’s Association, a TEDx talk at Yale University, and studies at Harvard University through grant programs.
-After delivering a TEDx Talk in 2018 about their experiences with successive trauma, Wolfe was invited to participate in broader mental health discussions at state and national levels.
-Wolfe holds a degree in Abnormal Psychology, with a focus on the intersection of mental illness and creativity.
-Driven by their passion for art, Wolfe also pursued a focus in Photojournalism at Harvard, studying under Samantha Appleton, the former Official White House Photographer for President Obama and the First Family.
-In early 2024, Wolfe worked as Volunteer Staff in the Collections Department of the Museum of Anthropology at Ghost Ranch with a team preparing sacred objects for repatriation under the newly updated Native American Graves Protection and Repatriation Act.
-They are currently wintering along the Rio Puerco on Cerro Pedernal. thewildwolfe.substack.com
+In 2018, after delivering a TEDx Talk about their experiences with successive trauma, Wolfe was invited to engage in broader mental health discussions at state and national levels.
+They hold a degree in Abnormal Psychology, specializing in the intersection of mental illness and creativity.
+Driven by a passion for art, Wolfe also pursued Photojournalism at Harvard, studying under Samantha Appleton, former Official White House Photographer for President Obama and the First Family.